-In 1823, 258 invalids arrived at the Convalescent Depôt from the Ionian Islands.
+The strength of the garrison was 2234.
+This included 297 invalids and convalescents from the Ionian Islands.
 Of these, two returned to their Corps, 163 were sent to England for discharge, and 90 remained in the depôt at Malta pending availability of transport to return them to England.
 The 18th and 80th Regiments were quartered in Valletta and, Floriana, the 85th in the Cottonera.

 Staff Medical Officers who were away from Malta were not replaced, increasing the work load on the remaining officers.
 Inspector of Hospitals John Hennen complained that: